Browse documentation

 }

 For Pascal-side error handling when embedding GocciaScript in FreePascal applications, see Embedding the Engine.
-The engine raises TGocciaError subclasses (TGocciaSyntaxError, TGocciaTypeError, TGocciaReferenceError) on the Pascal side and TGocciaThrowValue for JS-level throw statements.
+The engine raises TGocciaError subclasses (TGocciaSyntaxError and its subclass TGocciaLexerError, TGocciaTypeError, TGocciaReferenceError) on the Pascal side and TGocciaThrowValue for JS-level throw statements.